antvis/AVA/packages/ava-site/docs/api/chart-linter/Linter.en.md

 <div class="doc-md">

-The Linter class in Chart Linter, which is responsible for identifying chart problems, can be used to generate a Linter instance.
+The Linter class in ChartLinter, which is responsible for identifying chart problems, can be used to generate a Linter instance.
 It provides the function needed for chart optimization.

 ```ts
 import { Linter } from '@antv/chart-linter';